Back to blogs

 Statistics such as staff retention and employee testimonials can also help you build a bigger picture of the company and the type of atmosphere it fosters, so make sure to check in on those factors.

-Perks such as free gym memberships, funding for travel to work, subsidised lunches, great offices and social opportunities can also be compelling reasons to choose a role based on your priorities.
+Perks such as free gym memberships, funding for travel to work, subsidised lunches, great offices, and social opportunities can also be compelling reasons to choose a role based on your priorities.

 Such benefits can help you save money, cut down on stress and enjoy the role more, which can be very appealing during negotiations.